Docker vs. Containerd: A Quick Comparison (2023)

 So we can now finally understand what Containerd is.
 In tech terms, it is a container runtime.
 This is a sort of Container manager.
 It takes care of things such as:

-• Downloading container images.
+- Downloading container images.

-• Uploading container images.
+- Uploading container images.

-• Setting up networking between these containers so that they can communicate with each other or the outside world.
+- Setting up networking between these containers so that they can communicate with each other or the outside world.

-• Managing data and files stored inside these containers.
+- Managing data and files stored inside these containers.

-• Starting, stopping, and restarting containers.
+- Starting, stopping, and restarting containers.

 Containerd is called a high-level container runtime.
 For some actions, it makes use of yet another runtime, called a low-level container runtime.
 This low-level runtime is called runc.
 For example, when Containerd needs to start a container, it tells runc to do that.

 All of these, Docker CLI, Docker Daemon, containerd, runc, are entirely separate programs.
 Pretty impressive how so many programs pass jobs along to each other just to start a container.
-And we even skipped some small steps it goes through, to keep things simpler.
+And we even skipped some small steps it goes through to keep things simpler.
 But how did we end up from monolithic Docker to this collection of entirely separate applications talking to each other?

 Well, after years and years of work, Docker developers started to split up different sections of Docker's code.
 So one part of the code became containerd.
 Some other parts became runc.
 But why?
 First of all, this makes things simpler for developers.
-Now instead of digging through various files trying to find the part of code responsible for starting containers, developers can just go directly to runc, which has a separate GitHub page.
+Now, instead of digging through various files and trying to find the part of the code responsible for starting containers, developers can just go directly to runc, which has a separate GitHub page.

 In the past, runc was just some section of Docker's code responsible for starting containers.
 But developers slowly extracted that code and made it into an entirely separate utility to make development easier.